MicrosoftDocs/azure-devops-yaml-schema/task-reference/android-signing-v1.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Sign and align Android APK files.
+Use this task in a pipeline to sign and align Android APK files.
 <!-- :::editable-content-end::: -->

 :::moniker-end